Is Reactjs Open Source? A Guide to Project Sourcing.

 - Each component generated by Angular has an associated SASS file

-The positive exposure and fanatical community that can be created from having an open source project can enable acceleration of growth.
+Overall, the benefits of having an open-source library such as Reactjs have opened up the door for others to follow suit.
+The positive exposure and fanatical community that can be created from having an open-source project can enable the acceleration of growth.

 And while Reactjs is only one success story mentioned here, there are plenty of others that have been boosted by having their projects open source from the beginning.